Help Make Victoria a More Welcoming City

 • Keep it welcoming

-by SMFernandes, over 3 years ago
+by SMFernandes, about 5 years ago

 I’ve lived in Victoria more than 20 years, starting as a student, and always found it a welcoming & pleasurable place to call home.
 Diversity is so important to keep it so and affordability plays a huge part.
 People who work here, whether it’s in a company or cafe, should be able to enjoy & invest in living here.